-The University cannot designate an adviser to The Eagle, but the newspaper may voluntarily consult any University official and/or professional as it sees fit.
-In addition, the editorial staff may at any time vote to remove or replace the consultant, or to discontinue his or her services.
+The Eagle has an advisor as appointed by the Student Media Board.
+The editorial staff may at any time vote to remove or replace the consultant, or to discontinue his or her services.

 No one outside The Eagle staff may review the newspaper's content prior to publication.

-The Eagle is currently updating its corrections policy.
-In the future, all corrected stories and the corrections policy will be found on a corrections page.
-In the meantime, please read our new corrections policy.
 The content of the newspaper and all editorial decisions are the ultimate decision and final responsibility of the editor-in-chief.
-Complaints can be made directly to the editor-in-chief by emailing firstname.lastname@example.org or calling x1402.
+Complaints can be made directly to the editor-in-chief by emailing firstname.lastname@example.org.
 If not resolved satisfactorily, complainants may then go to the personnel committee of the Board of Directors.

 The Eagle is the student newspaper of record for American University and is editorially independent from the University.
 The Eagle’s mission is to serve as a historical record of the news and events of the American University community.
-Therefore, The Eagle generally does not remove the Eagle’s created content from its website (www.theeagleonline.com), including its online Archives.
-In case of a factual error, the Eagle’s created content will be corrected and updated with an editor’s note, but not removed.
+Therefore, The Eagle generally does not remove content from its website, including its online Archives.
+In case of a factual error, The Eagle’s created content will be corrected and updated with an editor’s note, but not removed.

 The Eagle aims to serve as a forum for discourse and debate for the University community.
 As such, anyone in the AU community may write a letter to the editor (about 300 words) or opinion piece (about 500-800 words) on any topic to be printed in The Eagle.

-Students who submit letters or opinion pieces must include name, year and school (ex: Anne Godlasky, senior, SOC and CAS).
+Students who submit letters or opinion pieces must include name, year, school (ex: Anne Godlasky, senior, SOC and CAS) and a headshot.
 Anyone who submits a letter or opinion piece must include their phone numbers and e-mail address, which will not be published.

 Letters and opinion pieces represent the views of the author and not The Eagle.
-The Editorial Page Editor and the editor-in-chief reserve the right to edit columns and letters to the editor for libel, length or style, but not for content.
+The opinion editor and the editor-in-chief reserve the right to edit columns and letters to the editor for libel, length or style, but not for content.
 The decision to publish a letter to the editor or opinion piece ultimately falls to the Editor-in-Chief.

 All submissions must be original to The Eagle and become the property of The Eagle.
 Unsigned letters will not be published.